 There are few more delightful ways to spend a night away than in a historic coaching inn with bedrooms and good food, and Bel & The Dragon Odiham was the perfect choice for a relaxing overnight stay.

 Not only was it located in the lovely village of Odiham in Hampshire, home of RAF Odiham and just a short walk from the pretty Basingstoke canal, but the Grade II-listed building was full of charm and cosiness, including a classic pub ‘snug’, flagstone floors, low beams and good beers on tap.

-Bel & The Dragon Odiham – my third Bel stay
+A stay at Bel & The Dragon Odiham

 This was my third stay at a Bel & The Dragon, having thoroughly enjoyed my visits to Bel & The Dragon Churt in Surrey, and Bel & The Dragon Cookham in Berkshire, and I was keen to see what the third one would have in store.
 The other two, while being different from one another, had excellent service, good food and a great attention to detail in common and it was soon apparent that the Odiham pub shared those characteristics while having some unique touches all of its own.

 The collection of Bel & The Dragon pubs, previously owned by entrepreneur Joel Cadbury and now owned by London hotels and pubs company Fullers (who have recently snapped up several pub companies including the lovely Cotswolds Inns and Hotels), doesn’t feel like a chain at all, but a group of quirky, interesting, historic pubs located across southern England which have built a reputation for good food, large beer gardens, well-designed bedrooms and a classic pub atmosphere.
 The Odiham pub is located right on the high street, next to another pub and opposite a restaurant, placing it right at the centre of local life and handy for exploring the village.

 Bedrooms at Bel & The Dragon Odiham